basho/basho_docs/source/languages/en/riak/ops/running/backups.md

 Due to Riak's eventually consistent nature, backups can become slightly inconsistent from node to node.
 Data could exist on some nodes and not others at the exact time a backup is made.
 Any inconsistency will be corrected once a backup is restored, either by Riak's [[Active Anti-Entropy|Replication#Active-Anti-Entropy-AAE-]], or on GET by [[read repair|Replication#Read-Repair]].

-Additionally, if you are not using an OS feature or filesystem that supports snapshotting, backups must be performed on a stopped node to prevent data loss as a result of the background merging and compaction processes of Riak's backends.
+Additionally, backups must be performed on a stopped node to prevent data loss as a result of the background merging and compaction processes of Riak's backends.
+Downtime of a node can be significantly reduced by using an OS feature or filesystem that supports snapshotting.

 ### OS Specific Directory Locations